JennEYoon/deep-learning/gen-ai-llm/clone2/Week-3/Week-3_Quiz.md

 **1.** Which of the following are true in regards to Constitutional AI?
 Select all that apply.
 - [x] Red Teaming is the process of eliciting undesirable responses by interacting with a model.
-- [ ] For constitutional AI, it is necessary to provide human feedback to guide the revisions.
+- [ ] For constitutional AI, it is necessary to provide human feedback to guide the revisions. no, AI-Feedback
 - [x] To obtain revised answers for possible harmful prompts, we need to go through a Critique and Revision process.
 - [x] In Constitutional AI, we train a model to choose between different prompts.